rownd/dotnet/RowndSharedLib/README.md

 ```

 ### Inject Rownd into your application

-For the purposes of getting set up quickly, we'll assume you added the app key and secret to your `appsettings.json` file as shown above.
+To get set up quickly, we'll assume you added the app key and secret to your `appsettings.json` file as shown above.

 Next, add the following to your `Program.cs` file before the `builder.build()` statement: